WASHINGTON.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 How Do I Obtain Divorce Records in Washington?

-Interested parties may find, and where possible, obtain copies of divorce records by utilizing a third-party website.
-Requestors who choose to use this method must provide the online vendor with any necessary information that will facilitate the search for the required records, such as the location of the divorce and the names of the parties involved.
-Interested parties may also obtain copies of divorce records for divorces from 1968-date in person at the Washington State Department of Health.
-Parties who wish to receive records via this method will be required to complete and submit a divorce certificate application.
-In addition, interested parties may also obtain copies of divorce records by contacting the clerk’s office at the court where the divorce proceeding happened.
+Interested parties may find and, where possible, obtain copies of divorce records by utilizing a third-party website.
+Requestors who choose to use this method must provide the online vendor with any necessary information to facilitate the search for the required records, such as the divorce's location and the parties' names.
+Interested parties may also obtain copies of divorce records for divorces from 1968 to present in person at the Washington State Department of Health.
+Parties who wish to receive records via this method must complete and submit a divorce certificate application.
+In addition, interested parties may also obtain copies of divorce records by contacting the clerk's office at the court where the divorce proceeding happened.

 Are Washington Birth Records Public Information?